I’ve been selling on Etsy since 2012, and have learned a few things over the past several years. Curious about my process? Read on!

 Before I purchase ANYTHING, I go through reference photos I’ve saved in my Google Drive or bookmarked in Chrome.
 This way, I have access to them on my desktop, laptop, and phone, depending if I’m home or on the go.
 If I am looking for something specific or looking to modify something for a costume, having these references readily available helps refresh the image in my head so I know what to look for.

 When I visit my hometown Chicago, I have 8 or 9 stores that I visit all in one go.
-It usually takes all day and involves multiple snack breaks.
-These are a combination of Village Discount and Salvation Army.
+It usually takes all day and involves multiple snack breaks!
 In Rhode Island (where I now live), I have 4 Savers within a 20 minutes drive.
 The prices at Savers aren’t as good as the Chicago stores, but they are closer to me (one of them is within walking distance) and I check them more frequently.
 I walk through the aisles of t-shirts and knits, looking for anything that reminds me of Kaylee or features motifs similar to the show.
 I also keep an eye out for anything especially reminiscent of River, Zoe, and Inara.
 Once I find and purchase all the clothes, the hard work begins.

 The next step is to take pictures of EVERYTHING.
 In Chicago, my sister helps me out; in RI, I get assistance from one of my housemates.
 I do my best to take photos outside in natural light, because these look the best & showcase the colors of the clothing really well.
 If there’s an item of clothing that is too small for me, I take pictures of it on another model (usually my housemate or my sister).
 I try to get at least 3 or 4 different poses, and multiple pictures of each pose (because I blink a LOT).
 I also take close-up detail pictures of shirts so that customers can get an idea of the patterns on them.

 After I am happy with the pictures, I rename everything to describe it (for example, Peacock shirt 1 for the first picture of the peacock shirt).
-These get added to a Google Drive folder which is then shared with Patrons who pledge $5 or more.
-For Patrons at the $10+ level, I also include the size, brand, and price of each item and a way to get in touch with me if they’d like to purchase something in particular.
 In some cases (like the Zoe belt I am currently offering), I also take a few measurements to accurately describe the products.
-After these are uploaded for Patrons, I start the tedious process of uploading these pieces to Etsy.
+After that, I start the tedious process of uploading these pieces to Etsy.

 In Etsy, I have to specify a ton of information before I can save items as drafts; things like what ‘type’ of item it is, who is going to use it, how big it is to calculate shipping, and more.
-I take the time to fill this out and save Etsy listings as drafts, since Patreon supporters have a week to purchase anything before the general public.
+I take the time to fill this out.
 My favorite part of the listing process is writing a description; I get to imagine how Kaylee came to own each of the shirts I’ve picked out, or on what she occasions she might wear them.

 Part of adding listings to Etsy includes figuring out how to ship items & how much it will cost.
 Luckily, Etsy can often provide the shipping information for me when I fill in certain details.